theaudaxproject/vps/README.md

 It should say ENABLED, and within an hour, the timer in the Active column should start increasing.

-Your BOLD masternode is now set up and running!
+Your AUDAX masternode is now set up and running!
 Depending on how many masternodes there are, it may take up to 72 hours before you see your first masternode reward--this is normal and rewards should come at more regular intervals after the first one.

 <img src="docs/images/masternode_vps/reward.png" alt="rewards" class="inline"/>

 ## Issues and Questions
 Please open a GitHub Issue if there are problems with this installation method.
-If you can't figure it out just ask someone in the BOLD channel.
+If you can't figure it out just ask someone in the AUDAX channel.